strongbox/strongbox-docs/docs/developer-guide/writing-web-integration-tests.md

 ## Writing Test

-Will take an example of `pypi layout provider` and `pip` as tool to explain how to write web integration tests.
+Let's take an example of `pypi layout provider` and `pip` as tool to explain how to write web integration tests.

 * Create a new module in [strongbox-web-integration-tests](https://github.com/strongbox/strongbox-web-integration-tests) for layout provider to be tested.
 * Create Base test class like [PypiWebIntegrationTest](https://github.com/strongbox/strongbox-web-integration-tests/blob/master/pypi/src/it/PypiWebIntegrationTest.groovy) having common methods which should be used by all the tests.